wyhaines/content/_drafts/advent_of_code_2022_ruby_crystal_rust/day_1/day_1.md

 ### The Approach

-The task is to read the input, delimited by the blank lines, and then sum the numbers in each chunk.
-This is pretty straight forward in Ruby, and so this first solution is going to be presented as a short, imperative solution in order to ease into this process.
+The approach to solving this puzzle involves the following steps:

+1) read the input
+2) split it into chunks delimited by repeated newlines
+3) map each chunk into an array of integers
+4) sum the individual arrays of integers
+5) find the largest sum

+This is a pretty straightforward approach, and it can be implemented in Ruby, Crystal, and Rust in similar ways.

 #### Ruby solution